 Our next election will be November 6, 2018.

 City Council Elections: City Council members are elected by-district for a four year term.
 Council Members serve “staggered” terms, meaning that either 2 or 3 seats are open for election every two years.
 Council Members receive $400 per month stipend as compensation for their service.
-Candidates for the following offices: District 2 and 5 for the full term of four-years and a Council Member from District 1 for a partial term of two-years.
+The following Districts will be up for election in the November 2018 election: District 1, District 3, and District 4 for a full term of four-years.

-**Please note that if a resident resides in a District not open for election they will not be voting for a Council Candidate. (i.e. - Districts 3 and 4 will not be voting.)
+**Please note that if a resident resides in a District not open for election they will not be voting for a Council Candidate. (i.e. - District 2 and District 5 not be voting.)

 BECOMING A CANDIDATE